themesberg/flowbite/content/getting-started/typescript.md

 - `include` - specifies which are the source files TypeScript should compile
 - `exclude` - specifies which folders should TypeScript ignore when compiling

+After setting up the TypeScript configuration file we can now write some code.

-5. Set up the folder structure for your TypeScript files by creating a new `src/` folder and creating an `index.ts` file inside of it with the following code:
+1. Set up the folder structure for your TypeScript files by creating a new `src/` folder and creating an `index.ts` file inside of it with the following code:

 ```javascript
 const text: string = 'Hello TypeScript';